depsterr/asm-stdlib/documentation/smemset/README.md

 ## error hunting

-If the amount value is not evenly divisible by the size of the filler (in bytes) the function will never return.
+If the amount value is not evenly divisible by the size of the filler (in bytes) the function will behave unexpectedly.